-This collapsible workbench is perfect for DIYers with a small workshop, shed, garage, or even those DIYers without a dedicated workshop.
+This folding workbench is perfect for DIYers with a small workshop, shed, garage, or even those DIYers without a dedicated workshop.
 The foldable space-saving design makes it easy to set up when we’re ready to work and fold down when we’re done.
-Plus, it’s portable, so we can move it from the shop to the yard, or to a buddy’s house to help with a project.
+It’s collapsible, so we can move it from the shop to the yard, or to a buddy’s house to help with a project.
 It’s easy to make with just a few tools like a miter saw, circular saw, and Kreg Jig.

 Originally published March 16, 2016 updated August 13, 2019

 This post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.